10 project management challenges (and how to overcome them)

 Challenge #6: Scope creep

-Scope creep is a project killer and one of the biggest and most persistent issues project managers face regardless of the size or complexity of their project.
+Scope creep is one of the biggest and most persistent issues project managers face, regardless of the size or complexity of their project.

-The causes of scope creep are many and difficult to tackle.
-Some of the most common causes of scope creep include:
+The causes of scope creep are many and difficult to tackle, but some of the most common ones include:

-If there are too many stakeholders and your job is to cater to each of them, but none of them have overlapping objectives, that could pose a serious problem.
-Each of them will push their own agenda and the project will never get done.
+- Excessive stakeholder involvement — if there are too many stakeholders and your job is to cater to each of them, but none of them have overlapping objectives, that could pose a serious problem.
+Each of them will push their own agenda, and the project will never get done.

-Poor preparation — Under planning is pure foolishness.
-Thinking that there is no need to prepare and that simply winging it will somehow suffice when it comes to project management will always end badly.
+- Poor preparation — thinking that there is no need to prepare and that simply winging it will somehow suffice when it comes to project management will always end badly.

 Solution: Do your due diligence

-Just as there are many causes of scope creep, there are also different ways of attacking the issue, but they all boil down to preparation — knowing where the problems are likely to appear and pulling their roots before they have the chance to grow into something more sinister.
+Just as there are many causes of scope creep, there are also different ways of tackling the issue, but they all boil down to preparation — knowing where the problems are likely to appear and pulling out their roots before they have the chance to grow into something more sinister.

 To minimize the chances of scope creep, you can do the following:

-• Use one of the more adaptive project management methodologies such as Scrum, Kanban, or Scrumban, and, of course,
+- Use one of the more adaptive project management methodologies and frameworks such as Scrum, Kanban, or Scrumban, and, of course,

 Challenge #7: Lack of resources